neunenak/typst-leipzig-glossing/leipzig-gloss-examples.typ

 )
 ```

-And how about an example in English:
+And an example in English:

 #gloss(
   source_text: ([I'm], [eat-ing], [your], [head]),